dogcomplex/AutoToS/README.md

 ### THIS WAS BASICALLY ENTIRELY AI-GENERATED

 Credits to GPT-o1-preview for initial code extraction from source paper and implementation, and Cursor (www.cursor.com) + Claude-3.5-sonnet for subsequent iteration and error testing.
 Basically all suggested code was used, basically blindly, but the monkey man did a little bit of direction.
+(Edit: Now quite a lot more, mostly for the inevitable refactoring)

 ### NEW SUBSEQUENT IMPLEMENTATIONS SOON.
 FRUSTRATING MONKEY TIME BOTTLENECK